tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Neiman says in one company, he tested out the code from engineers and found that much of the code relied on programs, utilities, or other configurations already set up on the developers' computers.
 As such, the engineers were blind to the initial setup requirements that users would need to properly run the code.
 Neiman says this is one danger of simply copying and pasting the code from engineers into documentation.
 While it may work on the developer's machine, it will often fail for users.

 The more technical you are, the more powerful of a role you can play in shaping the information.
 Neiman is a former engineer and says that during his career, he has probably worked with 20-25 different programming languages.
 Being able to learn a new language quickly and get up to speed is a key characteristic of his tech comm consulting success, he says.

+## Wide, not deep understanding of programming

+Although you might have client implementations in a variety of programming languages at your company, the implementations will be brief.
+The core documentation needed will most likely be for the REST API, and then you will have a variety of reference implementations or demo apps in these other languages.

+You don't need to have deep technical knowledge of each of the platforms to document them.
+You're probably just scratching the surface with each of them.
+As such, your knowledge of programming languages has to be more wide than deep.
+It will probably be helpful to have a grounding in fundamental programming concepts, and a familiarity across a smattering of languages instead of in-depth technical knowledge of just one language.

+Having broad technical knowledge of 6 programming languages isn't really easy to pull off, though.
+As soon as you throw yourself into learning one language, the concepts will likely start blending together.

+And unless you're immersed in the language on a regular basis, the details may never fully sink in.
+You'll be like Sisyphus, forever rolling a boulder up a hill (learning a programming language), only to have the boulder roll back down (forgetting what you learned) the following month.

+Undoubtedly, technical writers are at a disadvantage when it comes to learning programming.
+Full immersion is the only way to become fluent in a language, whether referring to programming languages or spoken languages like Spanish.
+I studied Spanish for 3 years in high school, but it wasn't until I lived in Venezuela and interacted with locals for 6 months continuously speaking Spanish that the language finally clicked for me.

+To get fully immersed, you might consider diving deep into one core programming language (like Java) and only briefly playing around in other languages (like Python, C++, .NET, Ruby, Objective C, and JavaScript).

+Of course, you'll need to find a lot of time for this as well.
+Don't expect to have much time on the job for actually learning a programming language.
+It's best if you can make learning programming one of your "hobbies."

+## Not an easy problem to solve

+The diversity and complexity of programming languages is not an easy problem to solve.
+To be a successful API technical writer, you'll likely need to incorporate at least a regular regiment of programming study.

+Fortunately, there are many helpful resources (my favorite being [Safari Books Online](http://www.safaribooksonline.com/)).
+If you can work in a couple of hours a day, you'll be surprised at the progress you can make.

+Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second nature, since these techniques are common across almost all programming languages.
+You'll also be equipped with a confidence that you can learn what you need to learn on your own (this is the hallmark of a good education).

+But in discussions with hiring managers looking to fill six-month contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that "you can learn anything."

+The truth is that you can learn anything, but it may take a long time to do so.
+It can take years to learn Java programming, and you'll never get the kind of project experience that would give you the understanding that a developer possesses.

+## Strategies to get by

+How can you get by without a deeper knowledge of programming?
+When you work in developer documentation environments, one strategy is to interview engineers about what's going on in the code, and then try your best to describe the actions in as clear speech as possible.

+You can always fall back on the idea that for those users who need Python, the Python code should look somewhat familiar to them.
+Well-written code should be, in some sense, self-descriptive in what it's doing.
+Unless there's something odd or non-standard in the approach, engineers fluent in code should be able to get a sense of how the code works.

+In your documentation, you'll need to focus on the higher level information, the "why" behind the approach, the highlighting of any non-standard techniques, and the general strategy behind the code.
+(See [Code samples and tutorials](docapis_codesamples_bestpractices.html) for details.)

+Just remember that even though someone is a developer, it doesn't mean he or she is an expert with all code.
+For example, the developer may be a Java programmer who knows just enough iOS to implement something on iOS, but for more detailed knowledge, the developer may be depending on code samples in documentation.

+Conversely, a developer who has real expertise in iOS might be winging it in Java-land and relying on your documentation to pull off a basic implementation.

+More detail in the documentation is always welcome, but you have to use a progressive-disclosure approach so that expert users aren't bogged down with novice-level detail; at the same time, you have to make this additional detail available for those who need it.
+Expandable sections, additional pages, or other ways of grouping the more basic detail (if you can provide it) might be a good approach.

+There's a reason developer documentation jobs pay more &mdash; the job involves a lot more difficulty and challenges, in addition to technical expertise.
+At the same time, it's just these challenges that make the job more interesting and rewarding.

 ## Techniques for learning code